Robert C. Morlino: Abortion

-LGBTQ rights
+LGBTQ issues

 In 2004, Morlino publicly criticized what he termed as Madison's apparent lack of a moral compass.
 He said that the city existed below a religious "moral minimum" and had "virtually no public morality."
 He specifically cited the popularity of the city's StageQ community theater company, a gay and lesbian theater troupe, as evidence of this view.

 In 2017, Morlino arranged for his vicar general to send a memo to all the diocesan priests about LGBTQ Catholics.
 It stated that priests may deny Catholic funeral masses to individuals who had entered into same-sex civil unions or marriages "to avoid public scandal of the faithful."
 The memo advised clergy to consider whether the deceased or the living partner was a "promoter of the 'gay' lifestyle."
 To minimize scandal, the deceased's partner should have no public role in any funeral rite or service.
 Outraged by this memo, thousands of people signed a petition to the Vatican seeking Morlino's removal as bishop.

 In 2018 Morlino wrote an open letter regarding the sexual abuse scandal in the Catholic Church.
 He condemned the abuse of minors and described a "homosexual subculture" that allegedly facilitated homosexual sexual activities between priests and other adults.
 He criticized the alleged acceptance of behaviors the Catholic Church considered sinful by members of the Church hierarchy, writing, "We must be done with sin.
 It must be rooted out and again considered unacceptable.
 Love sinners?
 Yes.
 Accept true repentance?
 Yes.
 But do not say sin is okay."

 Morlino further wrote in 2018, "There has been a great deal of effort to keep separate acts which fall under the category of now-culturally-acceptable acts of homosexuality from the publi [sic] deplorable acts of pedophilia.
 That is to say, until recently the problems of the Church have been painted purely as problems of pedophilia — this despite clear evidence to the contrary.
 It is time to be honest that the problems are both and they are more."Morlino decried clerical abuse of minors, Cardinal Theodore McCarrick's sexual harassment and abuse of adult seminarians, and an alleged network of sexually active gay priests; interpreters of the letter disagreed on whether he was conflating these three matters.
 Some interpreted Morlino as linking homosexuality with pedophilia, and countered by citing studies showing a lack of correlation between pedophilia and homosexuality.
 Conservative Catholics cited studies showing that the vast majority of victims were male and that many were not prepubescent.
 They therefore said that the problem was more closely linked to homosexuality than pedophilia.
 Morlino urged victims to report accusations to the police, and called for reparations to the victims as well as prayer and fasting by Catholics to atone for the offenses.